wolf1986/DocumentPagingUtils/README.md

     Using the Adobe Acrobat Interapplication Communication (Adobe Acrobat IAC) <br />
     (Yes, this means that **Adobe Acrobat** must be installed.
 This library only automates it for easy access) Please note that this will not work with _**Adobe Acrobat Reader**_

+    Also, using iTextSharp library - this allows anyone to manipulate PDF files regardless of having Adobe Acrobat installed!